panzerdp/dmitripavlutin.com/content/posts/113-dom-node-vs-element/index.md

 ## 3. DOM properties: nodes and elements

-Aside from differentiating nodes from elements, you need also to distinguish the DOM properties and functions that returns either nodes, either elements.
+Aside from differentiating nodes from elements, you need also to distinguish the DOM properties that contain or nodes, or elements.

 The following properties of `Node` type evaluate to a node or collection of nodes `NodeList`: